onovaes/onovaes/README.md

 ### I work and am interested in:

  - Kong API Gateway (If you have any questions about Kong, please contact me, [I want to help you :hugs:](https://www.facebook.com/groups/572729720804030))
- - Devops Culture and Cultura DEVOPS and distributed application architecture
+ - Devops Culture and distributed application architecture
  - Ansible and Terraform
  - Bitbucket, GITLAB and GITHUB
  - PHP, Python and Shell Script
- - MYSQL, REDIS and POSTGRES
+ - MYSQL, REDIS and PostgreSQL
  - AWS and Digital Ocean

 ---